district-labs/web3-sets/apps/docs/pages/schemas/evm/artifacts.md

 ],
 ```

-During runtime the data field will be decoded and compared with the operation.
+During runtime, the data field will be decoded and compared with the operation.

 **Raw inputs**
 ```rust